-Personal • Record serial numbers of personal property and mark personal items with name.
-Property Keep your credit cards, debit cards and important documents out of sight and secure. inspensy Leave items of high monetary value at home. • Do not leave personal property unattended. • Do not carry excess cash.
+to the safety and security of the 110HSC campus communities, included in the following table: Record serial numbers of personal property and mark personal items you're your name.
+Personal Property Keep your credit cards, debit cards and important documents out of sight and secure.
+Leave items of high monetary value at home.
+Do not leave personal property unattended.
+Do not carry excess cash.
 Keep purses, wallets, or backpacks close to your body.
-Homes and • Keep your home or apartment locked and keep your keys with you.
-Apartments • Do not prop open exterior doors of homes or apartments. • Do not attach your name and address to your keys. • Do not let strangers enter your home or apartment. • If someone knocks on your door, find out who it is before you open the door. • Never give out your personal information. • Do not leave a message on your door concerning your whereabouts. • Report any lost or stolen keys immediately.
-Vehicles • Lock your car and Keep your car keys with you at all times. • Do not leave valuable items in your car. • Do not park in isolated areas.
-General • At night, travel in well-lighted areas and in pairs, when possible.
-Information Report incidents or suspicious activity or persons to police: Call 911 if an emergency; Call TTPD non-emergency number; Call local law enforcement non-emergency number. • Notify the police if you have a protective order issued against an individual listing TTUHSC as a protected location.
+Homes and Apartments Keep your home or apartment locked and keep your keys with you.
+Do not prop open exterior doors of homes or apartments.
+Do not attach your name and address to your keys.
+Do not let strangers enter your home or apartment.
+If someone knocks on your door, find out who it is before you open the door.
+Never give out your personal information.
+Do not leave a message on your door concerning your whereabouts.
+Report any lost or stolen keys immediately.
+Lock your car and keep your car keys with you at all times.
+Vehicles Do not leave valuable items in your car.
+Do not park in isolated areas.
+At night, travel in well-lighted areas and in pairs, when possible.
+General Information Report incidents or suspicious activity or persons to police: Call 911 if an emergency; Call TTPD non-emergency number; Call local law enforcement non-emergency number.
+Notify the police if you have a protective order issued against an individual listing TTUHSC as a protected location.
+J 1